 The parents' guide to what's in this TV show.

 What parents need to know

-Parents need to know that this 1990s lifeguard series owes much of its popularity to good-looking cast members wearing short swim trunks and cleavage-revealing bathing suits.
+Parents need to know that Baywatch is a 1990s lifeguard series that owes much of its popularity to good-looking cast members wearing short swim trunks and cleavage-revealing bathing suits.
 While the show's sexual innuendo is fairly tame compared to today's standards, it's still a bit iffy for young kids.
 Some of the drowning scenes might be a bit scary to watch, too, and serious subjects like safety, alcohol addiction, and specific medical disorders are touched on.
 On the plus side, the show offers some positive messages about leadership, teamwork, and parenthood.

 What's the story?

 During its original run from 1989 to 2001, BAYWATCH -- which follows the adventures of a team of Los Angeles County lifeguards -- became an international hit.
 David Hasselhoff stars as Lieut.
 Mitch Buchannon, a veteran lifeguard who leads a crew of dedicated, distinctively good-looking men and women.
 Some of the more notable members of his life-saving team are C.J.
 Parker (Pamela Anderson), Jimmy Slade (Kelly Slater), Stephanie Holden (Alexandra Paul), and her younger sister Caroline (Yasmine Bleeth); later seasons saw the addition of characters like Lani McKenzie (Carmen Electra) and Jessie Owens (Brooke Burns).
 When not assisting in dramatic rescues, they all get caught up in various adventures, from solving murder mysteries and searching for sunken treasure to working through various romantic relationships.